buildpacks/rfcs/text/0000-app-image-extensions.md

 `pack build sclevine/myapp`

+All root buildpacks will be sliced out of the list of buildpacks, and run before non-root buildpacks.
 This creates a version of the current builder with additional layers and an ephemeral run image with additional layers, then does a normal `pack build`.

 * The run image layers are persistented as part of the app image, and can be reused on subsequent builds.
 * The build image layers will be persisted as part of the cache, and can be reused on subsequent builds.